Loris-EPFL/mangrove-liquidity-bridge/README.md

 ## Notes

-(IN HEAVILY PROGRESS) The current repos does not allow to test the full bridge logic on the same chain because :

-- on polygon : we don't have a Mangrove order-book deployed
+- ✅ All tests are OK on `mumbai` (i.e. `FOUNDRY_PROFILE=mumbai`), including a
-- on mumbai : ~~we don't have a Uniswap pool deployed~~
+  bridge from a newly deployed Uniswap pool V3

 ## Next steps

-- Finer estimation of require gas at contract creation (`LiquidityBridge`)
+- Better estimation of require gas at contract creation (`LiquidityBridge`)
-- Better specification for `askPivot` and `bidPivot` (when creating/refreshing orders)?
+  - Put this required gas into the constructor of the bridge orders)?
+- Implement the dex logic into the Routing logic to avoid the non modularity coming from the gasreq at construction
 - What about creating an Abritageur Role (in addition to the Admin role)?
 - Implement a faster reneg (for DexUniV3)
 - Implement a **tenacity** behavior (taking reneg cost into acount and avoid certain renegs when more expensive than bridging)
-- Add convenient functions to TestContext (check MangroveTest before)
+- Replace TestContext by MangroveTest